Jhiu0001/2021-GTX-Datathon/README.md

 # 2021-GTX-Datathon
-## This repo is for GTX Datathon Geothermal modeling to predict the true tempreture
+### This repo is for GTX Datathon Geothermal modeling to predict the true tempreture
-## Two individual models were created for Canada and  USA oil fields for account for its individual unique features
+### Two individual models were created for Canada and  USA oil fields based on its individual unique features